 Most Class 101 franchisees are former educators, parents, business people or admissions counselors, and they are extremely passionate about helping young people.

-“The college planning process can be incredibly frustrating and confusing, but it doesn’t have to be,” says Founder and CEO Tom Pabin.
+“The college planning process can be incredibly frustrating and confusing, but it doesn’t have to be,” says Founder Tom Pabin.
 “There is a school for every student, and there are many colleges and universities that have scholarships and aid to give out.
 At Class 101, we help bridge that gap and help ensure college students have a successful four-year college experience that sets the stage for a successful career.
 Eighty percent of the students who go to college pick the wrong school or miss out on large amounts of scholarships they could easily get if they understood the process better and had better guidance earlier.
 Class 101 was founded to address these issues.”